 Middle school music aims to equip students with the skills and experience necessary for a lifetime of participation in music making while also developing individual character and fostering spiritual growth.
-Students may participate in either Choir or Orchestra.
+Middle schoolers may join music clubs held after school throughout the year.